 Eating and drinking along the Camino is surely one of its highlights, but you may also want to keep a few things in mind, particularly on long, hot walking days.

-A few beers at lunchtime sounds great but can leave you feeling dehydrated and sluggish in the afternoon.
+A few beers at lunchtime sounds great, but it can leave you feeling dehydrated and sluggish in the afternoon.
 It’s no secret that alcohol dehydrates, and over some of the long stretches, it might be worth holding out until you reach your destination.

 Food can also play a big part in dehydration.
 A salt-heavy meal can leave you panting for water after, which might be fine if you’re at home with your feet up, but if you’re in the middle of the barren Meseta under a baking August sun, things aren’t quite as straightforward.